danieldoh/danieldoh.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an undergraduate student in the [Elmore Family School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://www.purdue.edu/).
-I am a member of the [Convergence Design Lab](https://engineering.purdue.edu/cdesign/wp/), where I work as an undergraduate research assistant.
-My research interests are Human-AI interaction and its practical applications, with a specific focus on Extended Reality, Task Guidance Systems, and AI-infused interfaces.
+I am a Master's student in the [Elmore Family School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://www.purdue.edu/).
+I am a member of the [Convergence Design Lab](https://engineering.purdue.edu/cdesign/wp/), under the supervision of Dr. Karthik Ramani.
+My research interests include Artificial Intelligence, Computer Vision, and Human-AI interaction, with a specific focus on practical applications in Extended Reality, Task Guidance Systems, and AI-infused interfaces.
 {style="text-align: justify;"}